genexuslabs/SDExtensionsSample/README.md

 ### External Objects
 - [External Object definition](http://wiki.genexus.com/commwiki/servlet/wiki?6148)

+## Trademarks

+GeneXus is a registered trademark of GeneXus S.A.
+Use of the GeneXus name, logo, or related trademarks must comply with GeneXus S.A.'s trademark guidelines.
+This project is not officially endorsed by or affiliated with GeneXus S.A. beyond being published by its engineering teams.

+Third-party trademarks referenced in this project are the property of their respective owners:

+- **Android** is a trademark of Google LLC.
+- **Google** and **Google Play** are trademarks of Google LLC.
+- **Kotlin** is a trademark of the Kotlin Foundation, developed by JetBrains s.r.o.
+- **Gradle** is a trademark of Gradle, Inc.
+- **iOS**, **macOS**, **Swift**, and **Xcode** are trademarks of Apple Inc.
+- **Maven** is a trademark of the Apache Software Foundation.

+References to these names are for descriptive purposes only and do not imply any endorsement by or affiliation with the respective trademark owners.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for more details.